 1901 census surname index and digital images of each census page are available from the General Register Office web site, scotlandspeople.gov.uk, for a fee.

-Church Records are located at the General Register Office and the National Archives of Scotland in Edinburgh.
-The General Register Office has put the OPR online.
+Church Records are located at the National Records of Scotland in Edinburgh.
+The General Register Office (now part of the National Records of Scotland) has put the OPR online.
 The OPR consists of the pre-1855 Church of Scotland church records.
 The people in the county belonged predominately to the Church of Scotland.
 For a fee you can search these records at their web site, scotlandspeople.gov.uk.
 You can also search the LDS database (IGI) which contains much of the OPR.
 Copies of the parish registers on microfilm and the OPR index may be consulted in LDS Family History Centres around the world.
 The LDS library catalogue can be searched online to determine which parish registers are available.

-The condition of parish registers was recorded in the New Statistical Account.
+The condition of parish registers was recorded in the New Statistical Account (see the Statistics section).
 In 1849 William Turnbull published a book which extracted from the New Statistical Account remarks by the ministers about their individual registers.
 For the most part the ministers describe their registers as imperfect, defective, and not voluminous.

-The National Archives of Scotland holds nonconformist or church records for those churches other than the Church of Scotland.
+The National Records of Scotland hold nonconformist or church records for those churches other than the Church of Scotland.
 Local archives also hold some nonconformist records.
 Search surrounding parishes for nonconformist registers since the boundaries of a nonconformist church did not match Church of Scotland parish boundaries.
 A number of people from outlying areas belonged to nonconformist churches in Dumfries.

 The Kirk Session of a parish consists of the minister and elders from the congregation and a clerk.
 It looked after the general well being of the congregation and parochial discipline.
 You will find in these records mention of illegitmate children, irregular marriages, and poor people that received money from the Kirk.
 The detailed accounts will mention many people in the parish.
 Kirk Session records are held in the National Archives of Scotland.